 “Accidents in the home” involve situations where you’re injured in someone else’s home.
 Under certain circumstances, you may be able to recover monetary damages from the owner, through his or her homeowner’s insurance policy.

-In Nevada and California, the owner or occupant of a home has an ongoing duty to warn guests, repairmen and others on the premises of any dangerous conditions that could cause injury.
-That person also has the responsibility to fix or repair any dangerous conditions that exist in the home, so that the premises are reasonably safe.
-If the owner or occupant breaches that duty by failing to warn you of a dangerous condition, and you’re injured as a result, then the owner or occupant of the property may be responsible for all of your damages.
-This would include, without limitation, your medical expenses, past and future lost wages, past and future pain and suffering, emotional distress, and the loss of the quality and enjoyment of your life.
+In Nevada and California, the owner or occupant of a home has an ongoing duty to maintain the residence in a reasonable safe condition, and to warn guests, repairmen and others who come onto the premises of any potentially dangerous conditions that could cause injury.
+The owner also has the responsibility to fix or repair any potentially dangerous conditions that exist in and around the home, so that the premises are reasonably safe.
+If the owner or occupant breaches that duty by failing to warn you of a potentially dangerous condition and you’re injured as a result, then the owner or occupant of the property can be held fully and legally responsible for all of your damages.
+This includes, without limitation, (i) past and future medical expenses; (ii) past and future wage losses; (iii) past and future pain and suffering; (iv) past and future emotional distress, and (v) the loss of the quality and enjoyment of your life.

 In order to win your case, however, you must be able to prove (i) that there was a dangerous or defective condition on the premises; (ii) that the owner or occupant knew, or should have known about the condition; (iii) that the owner or occupant had a sufficient opportunity to correct the condition or warn of its existence; (iv) that you acted reasonably under the circumstances; (v) that the accident caused or contributed to your injuries; and (vi) that you suffered damages as a direct result.